Ambiciones provides a supportive community designed to meet the unique needs of Hispanic/Latino students.

 Services provided to students with documented disabilities include: advocacy, interpreters, notetaking assistance, test-taking accommodations, counseling, academic advising, and assistive technology.
 For further information regarding scheduling services, assistive technology, course substitutions, personal care attendants, service animals, the grievance process, or other concerns related to students with disabilities, please contact the DSS office at 443-518-1300 firstname.lastname@example.org, or in person in room RCF-302.

 A non credit student with disabilities who requires accommodations must e-mail the division of continuing education and workforce development at email@example.com

 in a timely fashion, preferably at least two weeks before the first class begins, so that suitable assistance may be provided in a timely fashion.
 All information is kept confidential.

 TRIO-Student Support Services

 Student Support Services is a federally-funded program offering free comprehensive services to eligible students.
 Eligibility criteria include low-income and/or first generation college (neither parent received a four-year college degree), and/or a documented disability.

 The program’s goal is to increase the retention and graduation rates of students at the college.
 The Student Support Services Program provides free, individualized instruction by academic specialists in the areas of math, reading, writing, English as a second language, and study skills.
-Learning disabilities specialists assist students who have varying learning styles.
 Free individual tutoring is available in most courses.
 Personal, academic, financial aid, career, and transfer counseling is available to program students.
 Advocacy, assistance with accommodations, and equipment are also available for students with disabilities.
 For further information, call 443-518-1300 or come to room RCF-302.